UIL Girls State Basketball: Lipan edges Martin's Mill in semifinals

 Mattie Dollar led Martin's Mill with 11 points, while Libby Rogers and Lindley had eight points apiece.

-Also scoring for the Lady Mustangs were Venrick (2) and Burns (2).
+Also scoring for the Lady Mustangs were Zoey Venrick (2) and Burns (2).